tsunami416604/azure-docs.hu-hu/articles/dedicated-hsm/faq.md

 ### <a name="q-how-do-i-manage-partitions-on-the-dedicated-hsm"></a>K: Hogyan a dedikált HSM-ben lévő partíciók kezelése?

-A Gemalto HSM ügyfélszoftver a HSM és a partíciók kezelésére szolgál.
+A Thales HSM ügyfélszoftver a HSM és a partíciók kezelésére szolgál.

 ### <a name="q-how-do-i-monitor-my-hsm"></a>K: Hogyan a HSM figyelését?